 - 1 — Connected

 The token_required status indicates whether the Firebox has a TPM chip.
-If the Firebox does not have a TPM chip, it requires a Verification Code to register.
+If the Firebox does not have a TPM chip, or is a member of an active/passive FireCluster, it requires a Verification Code to register.

 - 0 — Firebox has a TPM chip